 Sanders told the Christian Science Monitor that he is proud of being Jewish and that Judaism informed his view on government “in a very deep way.”
 He also said Hitler’s rise taught him the power of politics and the responsibility to do good in the world.

-It’s easy for politicians to offer words they know voters want to hear, but Sanders’ professed principles and his actions are one and the same.
+It’s easy for politicians to offer words they know voters want to hear, but Sanders’ principles and actions are one and the same.